joric/mitosis/README.md

 ## Bluetooth Version

-Split keyboard halves cannot be paired separately because global layers won't work.
+Mitosis is not a Bluetooth keyboard.
+It uses a proprietary rf-protocol (Gazell) and a dedicated receiver.
-It needs 2 wireless channels running simultaneosly - one for the communication with PC, second for the communication between halves.
+Keyboard halves cannot be used as individual HID devices because global layers won't work.
-There's no working Bluetooth Mitosis firmware yet, possible implementations are listed below.
+We need two wireless channels - Bluetooth HID for the PC and something for the communication between halves.

 ### Bluetooth HID + Gazell protocol